ShyamRazesh/NASSCOM-Packaging_Fundamentals_Design_and_Testing/README.md

 # Pre-requisites

-o Basic understanding of semiconductor design and fabrication.
+ Basic understanding of semiconductor design and fabrication.

-o Familiarity with chip manufacturing processes is recommended but not mandatory.
+ Familiarity with chip manufacturing processes is recommended but not mandatory.

 # Workshop Contents